Mar. 6, 2018.

 2. Contact your local assessor’s office.

-It’s always a good practice to make sure all deductions entitled to you are granted.
-This can happen when you check your property assessment.
+Hines says it’s always a good practice to ensure all deductions entitled to you are granted.
+This can happen when you check your property assessment, as Green described above.
 You can also contact the local assessor’s office directly at any time to do your homework.

 - Check the assessor’s math.
 If the County Assessor reviews the grounds for your dispute and finds an error, your property tax amount may be corrected without the need to appeal.